Bradley Secker

 British, b.
 1987

-He began his career freelancing across South and Central Asia from 2005 until 2010 and has been based in Turkey since 2012.
-His personal work often focuses on themes of identity, migration, social and political actions, and the ramifications of those for individuals.
+Bradley is based in Istanbul, Turkey since 2012.
+He began his career freelancing across Asia from 2005 until 2010, assisting fashion photographer Ram Shergill in London, and as a set-photographer on Bollywood productions across Europe.
+His personal work often focuses on themes of identity, migration, the concept of home, and the implications of geopolitics on individuals.

-His long-term project Kütmaan, started in 2010, tells the stories of LGBTI asylum seekers, refugees and IDPs in and from the Middle East, forced to flee their countries and lives for reasons connected to their sexuality and/or gender identity.
-This work led to his latest ongoing body of personal work called Gayropa, a visual documentation on queer migration to Europe.
+His first long-term project, Kütmaan, began in 2010 and tells the stories of LGBTI asylum seekers and refugees from Iraq, Iran, and Syria, who were forced to flee their homes due to their sexuality or gender identity.
+This work led to his most recent body of personal work, Gayropa, a visual documentation of queer migration to Europe.

 • Explore